 Attendees: Chris Howard, Bill Rockett,Madeleine Rockett, Anne Cross, Alison Donald (Business Development Team, Suffolk County Council) , Parish Cllr Iain Frost and Sheila Smith.

-Apologies: District and County Cllr Colin Noble
+Apologies for Absence: District and County Cllr Colin Noble

 The chair welcomed Mary to the group and thanked all for attending.
 The meeting was opened with apologies given as above.